sz-piotr/iterable-sequence/README.md

 Return a Sequence whose elements are the elements of the passed collection repeated the specified number of times.

 Arguments:
-* **collection** A Collection whose elements will be repeated in the resulting Sequence
+* **collection**: A Collection whose elements will be repeated in the resulting Sequence
-* **times** The number of times the elements are repeated.
+* **times**: The number of times the elements are repeated.
 Defaults to Infinity

 Example: